It’s almost time for winter to hit! The commercial snow and ice management industry is gearing up for its busiest season.

 Imagine the harm salt can do to the road itself.
 Especially if it can cause rust damage to your car just from driving on salted roads.
 The materials used to build roads, crossings, pavements, parking garages, and sidewalks can start to deteriorate when they are heavily coated in salt.

-In rare situations, as salt soaks into the concrete, it can impair the structural integrity of the material, leading to potholes and other damage to the road.
+In rare situations, as salt soaks into the concrete, it can impair the material’s structural integrity, leading to potholes and other damage to the road.
 Salt can also quickly damage train tracks in locations where there are many railroad crossings on public roads.
 The highway and automotive industries in the United States are predicted to lose $3.5 to $7 billion annually as a result of this damage.

 The environmental costs of utilizing conventional road salts have been a growing worry.
 Especially as residential and commercial customers have become more environmentally conscious.
 This has increased interest in more environmentally friendly methods of removing snow.